 5 Side Hustles That Actually Make Money

-If you’re thinking about picking up a side job or two to get a jump on holiday spending or build up your rainy-day fund, you’re not alone.
-The “gig economy” is expected to nearly double in the next four years to an estimated 9.2 million on-demand workers.
+If you're thinking about picking up a side job or two to get a jump on holiday spending or build up your rainy-day fund, you're not alone.
+More than one third of all American workers currently participate in the gig economy.

 From selling crafts to walking dogs, there are a million different ways to pick up some extra cash.
 But with so many options out there, it can be daunting trying to figure out what type of "side hustle" works for your skill set and lifestyle.

 "There's no such thing as the 'perfect' side hustle to recommend," says Nick Loper, head of SideHustleNation.com and author of "Buy Buttons," a guide for tapping into pre-existing marketplaces to make extra money or start a business.

 "As a general rule, if you can find something that fits in the center of your existing skills, your hobbies or interests, and your connections or network, you'll be off to a good start."

 If you're thinking of dipping your toe into the pool of opportunity, here are five side hustles to help you stack some dough and achieve your financial dreams.

 Using your car and your free time to drive for one of the many app-based ridesharing services, such as Uber or Lyft, are one of the quickest and easiest ways to make extra money.
 A recent study reported that the typical rideshare driver earned $17.21 per hour in 2019, after the rideshare Transportation Network Company (such as Lyft or Uber) took their cut, but before other expenses.

 Before hitting the road, know there are some upfront costs.
 You'll need a newer car, a driver's license, clean driving record and a smartphone to access the ridesharing service's app.
 Insurance is required, too.